Jump to a Chapter

 Rotary Screw Compressors

-These compressors use two rotating screws to compress air continuously.
+These compressors use two rotating screws that continuously compress air as it passes through the system.

 Centrifugal Compressors

-These use high-speed rotating impellers to increase air pressure.
+These machines use high-speed rotating impellers to increase air pressure and generate large volumes of compressed air.

 Portable Air Compressors